jaspector

 Monday through Friday, 7:30 a.m. to 3:30 p.m.

-Typical inspection sequence: Countywide public guidance does not publish a single universal sequence, but typical building projects move through foundation/footing, framing and trade rough-in inspections, then final approval as applicable.
+Typical sequence: Countywide public guidance does not publish a single universal sequence, but typical building projects move through foundation/footing, framing and trade rough-in inspections, then final approval as applicable.

-Do I need a building permit in Catonsville, Baltimore County, MD?
+01 Do I need a building permit in Catonsville, Baltimore County, MD?

 County permit rules cover additions, alterations, structural modifications, demolitions, change in use, floodplain work, major roof deck/sheathing replacement, commercial siding, historic-district/landmark siding work, and larger or specially located accessory structures.

-How much does a building permit cost in Catonsville, Baltimore County, MD?
+02 How much does a building permit cost in Catonsville, Baltimore County, MD?

+Building permit fees in Catonsville, Baltimore County, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No single minimum applies to every county permit; the building fee schedule shows several category minimums.
 Fees are calculated as: Square-foot and occupancy-based for many building permits, plus flat-fee and unit-based charges for many other permit classes.
 Plan check fee: Generally $85 to $130 for listed residential plan-review items, with preliminary review at $54 per half hour.

-How do I apply for a building permit in Catonsville, Baltimore County, MD?
+03 How do I apply for a building permit in Catonsville, Baltimore County, MD?

-1. Open or log into a Baltimore County PLL Portal account.
+To apply for a building permit in Catonsville, Baltimore County, MD, follow these steps: 1.
+Open or log into a Baltimore County PLL Portal account.
 2. Choose the relevant permit type and enter owner, applicant, address, and contractor details.
 3. Upload required plans, site documents, and permit-specific forms, then submit the application.
 4. Permit Processing and related county reviewers examine the package and issue comments if revisions are needed.
 5. Applicant retrieves comments in the portal, revises documents, and resubmits.
 6. Applicant pays fees online after the county posts them to the application.
 7. Baltimore County issues the permit electronically after approvals and payment; inspections are then scheduled through the same portal.

-How long does it take to get a building permit in Catonsville, Baltimore County, MD?
+04 How long does it take to get a building permit in Catonsville, Baltimore County, MD?

-What work is exempt from building permits in Catonsville, Baltimore County, MD?
+05 What work is exempt from building permits in Catonsville, Baltimore County, MD?

-How do I schedule a building inspection in Catonsville, Baltimore County, MD?
+06 How do I schedule a building inspection in Catonsville, Baltimore County, MD?

-Inspections can be scheduled via: PLL Portal, 410-887-3953 (estimated times: 7:30–8:00 AM).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Catonsville, Baltimore County, MD via: PLL Portal, 410-887-3953 (estimated times: 7:30–8:00 AM).
 Requests must be submitted by 2 p.m. the prior business day; estimate by morning phone call; same-day cancel/reschedule after the 6 a.m. deadline by phone..